Elite-Modding-Team/ThaumicTweaker/README.md

 ## Fixes
 - Fixed Boots of the Traveler and Cloud Ring screen shake and damage sound when taking zero fall damage
+- Fixes Caster's Gauntlet Gui rendering in the incorrect location if gauntlet is held in the offhand
+- Fixed Caster's Gauntlet Gui causing rendering issues when gauntlet is in mainhand and Thaumometer or Sanity Checker is held in the offhand
 - Fixed Flux Rifts not collapsing when fully drained by Void Siphons
 - Fixed FXPollution packet causing a client-side crash when handling large values
 - Fixed Golems voiding held items when interacting with Use Seals with "Can use empty hand" enabled